 Day 1: Dublin to County Wicklow

 Today you head south to Wexford, then on to Kilkenny.
 Your first stop along the way is Enniscorthy, an originally Norman settlement on the bank of the River Slaney.
-The clear centrepiece of the town, the Norman castle, was completed in 1205 and is now used as the County Wexford Folk museum.
-Once finished there, it’s down to the eastern corner of Ireland, ancestral home of the Kennedy's, where you can visit the Kennedy Homestead, birthplace of President John F. Kennedy's great-grandfather Patrick Kennedy!
-Also nearby, the Dunbrody Famine Ship, a Interactive tour give an insightful look at what life was like for those forced to make the long journey to the US or Canada 150 years ago.
-Onwards now to the Interpretive Centre for Waterford Crystal, which has been open since the closure of the Waterford Crystal factory.
-Kilkenny is next, known as Irelands medieval capital.
+The clear centerpiece of the town, the Norman castle, was completed in 1205 and is now used as the County Wexford Folk Museum.
+Once finished there, it’s down to the eastern corner of Ireland, the ancestral home of the Kennedy's, where you can visit the Kennedy Homestead, the birthplace of President John F. Kennedy's great-grandfather Patrick Kennedy!
+Also nearby, the Dunbrody Famine Ship, an Interactive tour gives an insightful look at what life was like for those forced to make the long journey to the US or Canada 150 years ago.
+Onwards now to the Interpretive Center for Waterford Crystal, which has been open since the closure of the Waterford Crystal factory.
+Kilkenny is next, known as Ireland's medieval capital.
 The city of Kilkenny was established more than 1500 years ago and is not too big to be explored on foot.
 It is home to such sights as Kilkenny Castle, dating back to the 12th century and Saint Canice's Cathedral, one of Irelands largest Cathedrals.
-Its gothic design comes as a result of the rebuild that it underwent in the 13th century.
-Also worth a visit is the Smithwick's Brewery Tour in the centre of the city.
+Its gothic design comes as a result of the rebuild that it underwent in the 13th-century.
+Also worth a visit is the Smithwick's Brewery Tour in the center of the city.

 Day 3: Kilkenny and the Rock of Cashel

-If you didn't yesterday, you must make sure to visit the Dunbrody famine ship, Kennedy Homestead and Waterford Crystal Interpretive Centre, alternatively, a day trip to County Tipperary to visit two its major attractions.
+If you didn't yesterday, you must make sure to visit the Dunbrody famine ship, Kennedy Homestead and Waterford Crystal Interpretive Center, alternatively, a day trip to County Tipperary to visit two its major attractions.
 First up, the Rock of Cashel, once the seat of the king of Munster and the province's Capital.
 Rising up above the plain, the rock itself has much history behind it.
-St. Patrick himself was said to have come to this spot to preach, and converted King Aenghus in the 5th century.
-Next up is Cahir castle, just 10 miles down the road, this was once a significant stronghold of the Butler family and with its keep, tower and much of the defensive structures still intact. it is one of Irelands best preserved castles.
+St. Patrick himself was said to have come to this spot to preach and converted King Aenghus in the 5th century.
+Next up is Cahir Castle, just 10 miles down the road, this was once a significant stronghold of the Butler family and with its keep, tower and much of the defensive structures still intact. it is one of Irelands best-preserved castles.

 Day 4: Kilkenny to Kinsale, County Cork

 On to County Tipperary now, where you can visit the Rock of Cashel and Cahir Castle if you haven't already, before heading to County Cork.
-East of Cork city, you'll find the town of Cobh, home to one of the largest natural Harbours in the world, this was the last port the Titanic docked at, before heading out on its maiden and final voyage.
-A Visit to the Cobh heritage centre is highly advised also, as its very informative about the Titanic, the sinking of the Lusitania and the history of Irish emigration to America and Australia.
-Leaving Cobh you head to Kinsale, more than just a pretty little fishing village, it also has an International Museum of Wine and the Charles fort is also nearby.
+East of Cork city, you'll find the town of Cobh, home to one of the largest natural Harbors in the world, this was the last port the Titanic docked at, before heading out on its maiden and final voyage.
+A Visit to the Cobh heritage center is highly advised also, as it's very informative about the Titanic, the sinking of the Lusitania and the history of Irish emigration to America and Australia.
+Leaving Cobh you head to Kinsale, more than just a pretty little fishing village, it also has an International Museum of Wine and the Charles Fort is also nearby.